 '''

-type ChannelChangedHandler = delegate of obj int -> unit

-[<AbstractClass>]

-type BaseClass() =

-[<CLIEvent>]

-abstract ChannelChanged : IEvent<ChannelChangedHandler, int>

-type SubClass() =

-inherit BaseClass()

-let mutable channel = 7

-let channelChanged = new Event<ChannelChangedHandler, int>()

-[<CLIEvent>]

 override self.ChannelChanged = channelChanged.Publish

 member self.Channel

 with get () = channel

 and set v = channel <- v; channelChanged.Trigger(self, channel)

 '''

-BaseClass implements the CLI event IEvent, so the abstract member ChannelChanged is marked with [<CLIEvent>] as described earlier in §8.13.9.
+BaseClass implements the CLI event IEvent, so the abstract member ChannelChanged is marked with [<CLIEvent>] as described earlier in §8.13.10.
 SubClass provides an implementation of the abstract member, so the [<CLIEvent>] attribute must also precede the override declaration in SubClass.